danielfm/dotfiles-emacs/README.md

 # My Emacs Configuration

-This is a simple [El-Get](https://github.com/dimitri/el-get)-based configuration that automatically loads the packages I need in order to work on my professional and personal projects.
+This configuration automatically loads the packages I need in order to work on my professional and personal projects.

 ## Compatibility